-Kashgar Sunday Bazaar: The bazaar is now split in two and not quite what it was, but the livestock part of the market, southeast of town, is still well worth visiting.
-Bearded Uighur men in traditional blue-and-white garb sharpen their knives and trim their sheep, small boys wearing Inter Milan strip gorge themselves on Hami melons, Kyrgyz in dark fur hats pick up and drop dozens of lambs to test their weight and meatiness before

-- settling deals with vigorous and protracted handshakes.
+- Kashgar Sunday Bazaar: The bazaar is now split in two and not quite what it was, but the livestock part of the market, southeast of town, is still well worth visiting.
+Bearded Uighur men in traditional blue-and-white garb sharpen their knives and trim their sheep, small boys gorge themselves on Hami melons, and Kyrgyz in dark fur hats pick up and drop dozens of lambs to test their weight and meatiness before settling deals with vigorous and protracted handshakes.
 See p.
-312. - Pānjiāyuán Jiùhuò Shìchǎng (Běijīng): A vast outdoor market held on weekends, Pānjiāyuán teems with what is very likely the world's best selection of things Chinese: row upon row of everything from reproduction Míng furniture to minority clothing to Máo memorabilia.
+324. - Panjiayuan Jiuhuo Shichang (Beijing): A vast outdoor market held on weekends, Panjiayuan teems with what is very likely the world's best selection of things Chinese: row upon row of everything from reproduction Ming furniture to the traditional clothing worn by China's many minorities to Mao memorabilia.
 Most of the antiques are fakes, although experts have made some surprising finds in the bedlam.
 See p.
-132. - Kāifēng Night Market (Kāifēng): Visitors overnight in Kāifēng just so they can attend this famous and festive night market whose mainstay is the wide variety of delicious local snacks on offer, such as five-spice roasted bread, sesame soup, and spicy lamb kabob.
+135. - Kaifeng Tutechan Shichang (Kaifeng): Visitors overnight in Kaifeng just so they can attend this famous and festive night market whose mainstay is the wide variety of delicious local snacks on offer, such as five-spice roasted bread, sesame soup, and spicy lamb kabob.
 See p.
+358.

-345. - Khotan Sunday Market: This is everything the Kashgar Market once was.
+- Khotan Sunday Market: This is everything the Kashgar Market once was.
 Jewelers pore over gemstones, blacksmiths busy themselves shoeing horses and repairing farm tools, blanket makers beat cotton balls, rat-poison sellers proudly demonstrate the efficacy of their products-the sights and smells are overwhelming.
-Don't

-- miss the horse-riding enclosure toward the north side of the melee, where buyers test the road-worthiness of both beast and attached cart, with frequent spectacular tumbles.
+Don't miss the horse-riding enclosure toward the north side of the melee, where buyers test the road-worthiness of both beast and attached cart, with frequent spectacular tumbles.
 See p.
-318. - Temple Street Night Market (Hong Kong): Prices here are outrageous compared to those at China's other markets, but the scene at this night market is very entertaining, especially the fortune-tellers and street-side performers singing Chinese opera.
+331. - Temple Street Night Market (Hong Kong): Prices here are outrageous compared to those at China's other markets, but the scene at this night market is very entertaining, especially the fortunetellers and street-side performers singing Chinese opera.
 See p.
-571. - Dŏngjiādù Fabric Market (Shàng-hăi): Bales and bales of fabric (silk, cotton, linen, wool, and cashmere) are sold here at ridiculously low prices.
+585. - South Bund Fabric Market (Shanghai): Bales and bales of fabric (silk, cotton, linen, wool, and cashmere) are sold here at ridiculously low prices.
 Many stalls have their own inhouse tailors who can stitch you a suit, or anything else you want, at rates that are less than half what you'd pay at retail outlets.
 See p.
-449. - Hăizhū Square Wholesale Market (Guăngzhōu): With so many markets to choose from in a city whose very raison d'être is commerce, it is difficult to know which one to choose first.
-This is one of the most colorful.
-If it was made in China then there is a very good chance that you will find it around here somewhere.
-See p.
-524.
+470.

+• Haizhu Square Wholesale Market (Guangzhou): With so many markets